juexinwang/scGNN/README.md

 About:
 ----------
-Graph Neural Network for Single Cell Impute and celltype classification
+Graph Neural Network for Single Cell Impute and celltype identification.

 Reqirements: (May not sufficient)
 ----------